Quick presentation#

 The central concept, the clips#

-The central object of MoviePy is the the clips, with either AudioClip for any audio element, or VideoClip for any visual element.
+The central object of MoviePy is the the Clip, with either AudioClip for any audio element, or VideoClip for any visual element.
 Clips really are the base unit of MoviePy, everything you do is with and on them.

 Clips can be created from more than just videos or audios though.
-They can also be created from an image, a text, a custom animation, a folder of images, and even a simple lambda function !
+They can also be created from an image, a text, a custom animation, a folder of images, and even a simple lambda function!

-To create your final video, what you will do is essentially :
+To create your final video, what you will do is essentially:

 1. Load different resources as clips (see Loading resources as clips)